 where any of $\sigma^{\pm\pm}$ may be chosen as $\sigma$.
 Moreover, the bifurcation is super- or subcritical if

 is positive or negative, where any of $\sigma^{+-}$ and $\sigma^{-+}$ may be chosen as $\sigma$. \end{enumerate} \end{thm}

-\begin{proof} We first easily see via Corollary~\ref{cor:3a} that if $\xi\in(0,1)$ satisfies \eqref{eqn:con}, then $v^\sigma$ is an equilibrium in \eqref{eqn:dsys1}.
-Hence, if $\bar{\chi}^\sigma(\xi)$ has a local maximum (resp. minimum) at $\xi=\xi_0$ on $(0,1)$, then no value of $\xi$ satisfies \eqref{eqn:con} for values of $b_1$ that are smaller (resp. larger) than and close to \eqref{eqn:thm3b1} but two values of $\xi$ satisfy it for values of $b_1$ that are larger (resp. smaller) than and close to \eqref{eqn:thm3b1}, so that the equilibrium $v^\sigma$ suffers a supercritical $($resp. subcritical$)$ saddle-node bifurcation there.
-If $\bar\chi^\sigma(\xi)$ is bounded on $[0,1]$ and condition \eqref{eqn:thm3b2} holds, then $\bar{\chi}^\sigma(\xi)$ has a local maximum (resp. minimum), since $\bar{\chi}^\sigma(0)=0$ and
+\begin{proof} We first recall from Corollary~\ref{cor:3a} that $v^\sigma$ is an equilibrium in \eqref{eqn:dsys1} if $\xi\in(0,1)$ satisfies \eqref{eqn:con}.
+Hence, if $\bar{\chi}^\sigma(\xi)$ has a local maximum (resp. a local minimum) at $\xi=\xi_0$ on $(0,1)$, then any value of $\xi$ does not satisfy \eqref{eqn:con} for values of $b_1$ that are less (resp. greater) than and close to \eqref{eqn:thm3b1} but two values of $\xi$ satisfy it for values of $b_1$ that are greater (resp. less) than and close to \eqref{eqn:thm3b1}, so that a supercritical $($resp. subcritical$)$ saddle-node bifurcation of $v^\sigma$ occurs there.
+If $\bar\chi^\sigma(\xi)$ is bounded on $[0,1]$ and condition \eqref{eqn:thm3b2} holds, then $\bar{\chi}^\sigma(\xi)$ has a local maximum (resp. a local minimum), since $\bar{\chi}^\sigma(0)=0$ and

 as $\xi\to 1$.
 Note that

 as $\xi\to 1$ under the conditions.